-Asian countries top global education league tableBy Asian Correspondent May 09, 2014 1:43PM UTC
+Asian countries top global education league tableBy Asian Correspondent Staff May 09, 2014 1:43PM UTC

 South Korea, Japan, Singapore and Hong Kong have the best education systems in the world, according to a new global league table.
 The latest international comparison puts the four Asian countries at the top of the ranking ahead of traditional education heavy hitters such as Finland, Germany and the UK.